hcomet/cydWeeWX/README.md

   <img src="./images/configuration.png" />
 </p>

 1. Click on the **Setup** button to go to a page where you can enter your WeeWX URL.
-The URL must start with "_HTTP://_" or "HTTPS//" and end with a slash, "_/_".
+The URL must start with "**http://**" or "**https://**" and end with a slash, "**/**".
   You may also modify the additional **Setup** parameters at this time or re-enter the Configuration Portal after configuring up your WiFi.
 Details on how to re-enter the Configuration Portal as well as the additional parameters is covered [below](#triggering-the-configuration-portal).
 2. Click **Save** to save the WeeWX URL and hit the browser back button to return to the Configuration Portal main page.
 3. Now click **Configure WiFi** to go to the WiFi configuration page.
-4. Enter the _SSID_ and _Password_ for your WiFI network then click **Save**.
+4. Enter the ***SSID*** and ***Password*** for your WiFI network then click **Save**.
 5. At this point cydWeeWX will attempt to connect to your WiFi network and then display your current weather data.

 ## cydWeeWX Errors

 If there is a problem with the WiFi connection or access to the WeeWX server cydWeeWX will enter a critical error state and display an error message in the header.
+A countdown will be shown in the Weather Icon Descriptor.
 After 5 minutes cydWeeWX will reboot hoping to clear the problem.
-A countdown will be shown in the weather descriptor.
+If a WiFi connectivity issue continues, the cydWeeWX will enter AP mode with the **Configuration Portal** active and continue to reboot every 5 minutes.

 If there is a problem retrieving Open-Meteo data then cydWeeWX will enter a non-critical error state.
 WeeWX weather data will continue to update but the Weather Icon and Weather Descriptor will show the Open-Meteo error.
 Open-Meteo queries will continue to be made every 5 minutes.

 <p align="center">
   <img src="./images/cydWeeWXError.gif" />
 </p>

+If changes to the cydWeeWX configuration are required to clear errors, trigger the **Configuration Portal** as outlined below.

 ## Triggering the Configuration Portal